hapax/hapax.github.io/assets/simple-physics.md

 $$

 as claimed above.
-If these leaves you unsatisfied, the details of the proof are spelt out in an <a href="#sec-4-4">optional section</a> below.
+If you find this unconvincing, the details of the proof are spelt out in an <a href="#sec-4-4">optional section</a> below.

 This $\sqrt{n}$ scaling is the defining feature of a *random walk*.